-Piers advises on all areas of alcohol licensing, in particular relating to the provision of alcohol and regulated entertainment in pubs, clubs and restaurants.
+Piers is a licensing lawyer who can advise on all areas of alcohol licensing, in particular relating to the provision of alcohol and regulated entertainment in pubs, clubs and restaurants.

 Piers also advises on issues relating to private members clubs, as well as on reviews or challenges to premises licences and appeals.
 He regularly appears at licensing committees around the country and also writes for national journals on matters affecting licensed premises.

 He is an associate member of the Emergency Planning College and lectures on licensing matters.

 Piers qualified in 2000 and his supervisor at TLT is Matthew Phipps.